dwyl/PWA-Liveview/README.md

 Available at `/map`.

+> !
+It uses a free tier of Maptiler, so might not available!

 It displays an _interactive_ and _collaborative_ (two-user input) route planning with vector tiles.
 The UI displays a form with two inputs, which are pushed to Phoenix and broadcasted via Phoenix PubSub.
 A marker is drawn by `Leaflet` to display the choosen airport on a vector-tiled map using `MapTiler`.